Charles Thomas (historian): Academic career

 Thomas' first public lecture was entitled 'The Glebe Lands of Camborne' for the Camborne Old Cornwall Society in 1946, while on a week's leave from the Army in Portsmouth.
 His academic career officially began as a part-time Workers' Educational Association lecturer in archaeology in Cornwall 1954–58.
 He became Lecturer in Archaeology at the University of Edinburgh from 1958 to 1967.
 From 1967 to 1971, he was appointed the first Professor of Archaeology at the University of Leicester.
 During this period, he became a FSA in 1960 and was awarded a Leverhulme Fellowship for 1965 to 1967.

-In 1972 Thomas founded and became director of the Institute of Cornish Studies, affiliated with the University of Exeter at which he was now the first Professor of Cornish Studies.
+In 1972 Thomas founded and became director of the Institute of Cornish Studies, affiliated with the University of Exeter at which he was the first Professor of Cornish Studies.
 At this time he also launched and edited its learned journal, Cornish Studies.
 He defined its field as:"the study of all aspects of man and his handiwork in the regional setting (Cornwall and Scilly), past, present and future.
 The development of society, industry and the landscape in our fast changing world is as much of concern … as the history of those vast topics in the recent and remote past."

 In 1983, he was awarded a Doctorate of Literature by the University of Oxford.
 He was Sir John Rhys Fellow of the University of Oxford and Visiting Senior Research Fellow at Jesus College from 1985 to 1986.

-He retired as Director of the Institute and Professor of Cornish Studies in 1991; he was awarded an Emeritus Fellowship at Exeter by the Leverhulme Trust (1992–94).
+He retired as Director of the Institute and Professor of Cornish Studies in 1991; he was awarded an emeritus Fellowship at Exeter by the Leverhulme Trust (1992–94).
 Thomas was also awarded Doctor of Letters, honoris causa, by the National University of Ireland in 1996.